nc-hengj/jira-github-chrome/README.md

-# pivotal-github-chrome
+# jira-github-chrome
-A pivotal-github chrome extension
+A jira-github chrome extension

+* Previously known as pivotal-github-chrome